 For existing buildings that are not remodeling over 50% of the building’s assessed tax valuation, engineer/architect stamped drawings are not required to be submitted.
 Drawings can be submitted without an engineer/architect provided they are legible and in accordance with the samples below.
 Hand drawn plans will only be accepted if they are legible and are in accordance with the sample below.

 What is required to have a permit?
-What is required to have a Fire Marshal plan review?
+What is required to have a Fire Department plan review?

 Foster Home Inspections